Sewing with Fire

 Collection The Rooms Art Gallery, Newfoundland and Labrador, 2012

 During a Canada Council residency in Paris, I visited the Pyramid of Shoes, an annual protest against land mines, which inspired me to knit replicas of antipersonnel land mines.
 Knitting is closely associated with caring for the body – it was originally used to make undergarments (the origin of the sweater).
 Bandages for soldiers were once hand-knitted, and women still knit for soldiers, prisoners, and the homeless.
 Knitting represents recuperation, protection, and healing.
-In this work I use these associations to contradict the abuse of power through violence.
+In this work I use these associations to contradict the abuse of power through violence, transforming a destructive object into one that can do no harm.

 Germany Dm-39A1, knitted yarn, 6.5 x 11.5 cm diameter, 2005